Berks to the Future

-Welcome back to the 9th episode of The Grand Tour: Berks to the Future is released last Friday the 6th of January on Amazon Prime.
+Welcome back to the 9th episode of the Excellent Grand Tour s01e09: Berks to the Future is released last Friday the 6th of January on Amazon Prime.
 This week, the show comes from the hometown of Porsche and Mercedes-Benz: Stuttgart, Germany.
-The tent is within the courtyard of Ludwigsburg Palace, where Clarkson praises Germany as the "cradle of the automobile."
+The tent is within the courtyard of Ludwigsburg Palace, where Clarkson praises Germany as the “cradle of the automobile.”
 Here is a list of all the cars in the ninth episode of The Grand Tour that are for sale on JamesEdition:

 The show starts with the original Honda NSX.
 When that car was launched in 1990, it was considered remarkable because it was both fast and exciting like a Ferrari.
 But unlike a Ferrari of the time, it was also incredibly reliable and very, very easy to drive.
 Honda killed that car off 12 years ago, but have finally come up with a replacement.
 James May brought it to the track to see what it’s like.
 Interested in the original Honda NSX?
 See it here on JamesEdition.